SecureGuardian/Projet2-Wilder/README.md

 ## Overview

-This project focuses on the deployment of WordPress on an Ubuntu server and the securing of various components, including WordPress itself, Apache, and Ubuntu.
+This project focuses on the deployment of WordPress on an Ubuntu server and the securing of various components, including WordPress, Apache, and Ubuntu.
 The team, consisting of three members, diligently collaborated to achieve the project's goals.

 ## Team Members